CrystallizeAPI/js-api-client/README.md

 There is a live demo: https://crystallizeapi.github.io/libraries/js-api-client/call-api

-When it comes to API that requires Authentication you can provide more to _createClient_.
+When it comes to APIs that require [authentication](https://crystallize.com/learn/developer-guides/api-overview/authentication), you can provide more to _createClient_.

 ```javascript
 const pimApiClient = createClient({